Architect behind luxury bag brand talks passion: "I was fascinated with crochet"

 The market reception for Hooked By Lade

-Omolade who launched her business in March 2021 says the market reception has been amazing, revealing she even has a fanbase called 'The Hookies'.
+Omobolade, who launched her business in March 2021, says the market reception has been amazing, revealing she even has a fanbase called 'The Hookies'.

 However, she believes it wouldn't have been possible without consistency.